Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 - `Internationalization` support

-> The following features and integrations are not yet supported by Angular and Proxy apps for XM Cloud:
+> The following features and integrations are not supported by Angular and Proxy apps for XM Cloud:
 > - Multisite
 > - XM CLoud Components application
 > - BYOC components